HaukeBartsch/MagickBox/code/documentation/docs/source/Routing.rst

 The default rule above specifies "AETitleIn" which is the application entity title of our MagickBox (B).
 Additionally, or as an alternative one can also specify "AETitleFrom" as the AETitle that was used by the sending station (A).
 These two entries, AETitleIn and AETitleFrom are used by the routing function to find out if a specifc routing rule should be applied.

   Currently we do not support the IP-address as a possible filter.
-This is because the MagickBox runs currently as a virtual machine using NAT and port forwarding.
+This is because the MagickBox runs as a virtual machine using NAT and port forwarding.
 Therefore the IP address of the incoming DICOM connection is not the IP of the sending machine but of the interface that forwards the packages (host computer running the VM).

-The default rule above for example applies if the AETitle called on B by A matches the pattern ".*".
+For example, the default rule above applies if the AETitle called on B by A matches the pattern ".*".
 This is a regular expression that reads as some character (.) and there can be none, one or more of those.
-As this rules matches any string the rule will always apply (default rule) regardless of where the data comes from.
+As this rules matches any string, the rule will always apply (default rule) regardless of where the data comes from.

 The "send" section contains one or more destinations for sending.
 Each of the entries is matched one at a time against the processing result (returned proc.json "success" value string).
 The default rule matches any value of "success" whereas the rule named "ProcRSI bucket routing of results" matches specific strings like "success", "failed", or "partial".
 If the "success" string matches one of these entries the corresponding destination is chosen to receive the OUTPUT data.

-If the "break" entry of a successful sending operation has the value 1 sending stops without evaluated if other send entries would match as well.
+If the "break" entry of a successful sending operation has the value 1 sending stops without evaluating if other send entries would match as well.
 This allows for a fail-back send destination.

-Two placeholders are available "$me" references the IP of the MagickBox and "$port" the port specifies in the Setup interface.
+Two placeholders are available "$me" references the IP of the MagickBox and "$port" the port specified in the Setup interface.
 Both usually refer to the DCM4CHEE virtual machine (VM) that can be installed side by side with the MagickBox VM.

 Logging
 =======